emerge-lang/compiler/roadmap.md

          test the implementation.
     4. deal with the wrapper mutability problem: do types need to be generic on mutability?
     5. add `sealed` interfaces as in Kotlin
+25. get rid of BuiltinBaseType: declare all builtins in emerge source.
+Unit, Any, Int, ...
-25. implement weak references
+26. implement weak references
-26. extend InvocationExpression
+27. extend InvocationExpression
     1. ~~handle constructors~~
     2. when checking `objRef.method()` error if `method` is a property
       (will be implemented with function types later on)
-27. exceptions
+28. exceptions
     1. `throw` statement
     2. `nothrow` scope modifier
     3. try+catch+finally